Request a call

 The first release usually contains the app’s priority features and the extended functionality for the following releases.

-It’s the final stage, and the app is ready for market launch, but keep in mind app stores’ particular policies for accepting and verifying mobile apps.
+It’s the final stage of SDLC mobile application development when the app is ready for market launch.
+However, you should keep in mind app stores’ particular policies for accepting and verifying mobile apps.
 After the app submission to the Apple App Store, it goes through a review process that may take from a few days to months depending on your app’s quality and how closely it follows Apple’s iOS development guidelines.
-App reviews on Google Play are different from App Store, but often your app will show up in the market a few hours after submitting.
+App reviews on Google Play are different from App Store, but often your app will show up in the market a few hours after submission.

-After app submission, it is essential to keep track of the trends and upgrade the features according to the audience targeting requests and processing user feedback for future improvements.
+After app submission, it is essential to keep track of the trends upgrade the features according to the audience targeting requests, and process user feedback for future improvements.

 Wrapping Up

 App development is an ongoing process and will proceed after the first launch as you receive user feedback and build new functionality.
-The most important thing is to build an expert team that will help lead you through all steps of mobile app development and ensure the product’s integrity.
+The most important thing is to build an expert team that will help lead you through all steps of the mobile apps development process and ensure the product’s integrity.

-We hope this article helped you understand all stages in app development – from strategy and identifying the target audience, to app release and its ongoing support.
+We hope this article helped you understand all app development phases – from strategy and identifying the target audience, to app release and its ongoing support.

 Why outsource mobile app development to NIX?
-Our mobile development department consists of more than 50 experts and the entire team consists of 2000+ technicians experienced in various business domains.
-Depending on your current needs, we build a team and work with you side by side through all stages of developing an app.
+Our mobile development department consists of more than 50 experts and the entire team consists of 3000+ technicians experienced in various business domains.
+Depending on your current needs, we build a team and work with you side by side through all steps of application development.

-You can use our brief request for proposal (RFP) template that will save you time and will allow you to present your idea and development needs in a well-structured form.
+You can use our brief request for proposal (RFP) template which will save you time and will allow you to present your idea and development needs in a well-structured form.

 React Native vs. Flutter: What is Better for App Development in 2021?